Ang-Kimsor/LEGO/README.md

 ## Getting Started 🚀

-Follow these steps to run the Explore Trails locally for development or testing.
+Follow these steps to run the LEGO locally for development or testing.

 ### Prerequisites ✅